spotify/redux-location-state/README.md

 ### parse

-converse to serialize, if you pass this function in your config you can set your store however you'd like
+Converse to serialize, if you pass this function in your config you can set your store however you'd like
 ```javascript
 p: {stateKey: 'foo', options: {
   parse: (urlPathReturned) => {